grain-lang/grain-lang.org/src/content/misc/privacy.md

 ### Data retention

 The only personal information we retain is your email address.
 We’ll retain this information as long as you remain subscribed.
-You may unsubscribe at any time by using the unsubscribe link in communication you receive from us or by emailing a request to us at [privacy@grain-lang.org](mailto:privacy@grain-lang.org).
+You may unsubscribe at any time by filling out the unsubscription form at the bottom of this page or by emailing a request to us at [privacy@grain-lang.org](mailto:privacy@grain-lang.org).

 ## Updates and questions